-However, Licensed to Ill was especially notable because all members were white middle-class boys of Jewish descent, who nevertheless managed to overcome prejudices and got acclaim and respect from within the hip-hop community itself.
+However, Licensed to Ill was especially notable because it came from a group of white middle-class boys of Jewish descent, who nevertheless managed to overcome prejudices and get acclaim and respect from within the hip-hop community itself.
 Much had to do with the fact that the Beastie Boys showed off great rapping skills, clever sampling and an overall creative and fun party atmosphere, exemplified by the hits "(You Gotta) Fight for Your Right (To Party)" and "No Sleep Till Brooklyn".

-The Beasties themselves, however, would endure a Creator Backlash about this album.
-They felt they were too much pigeonholed as mindless "party music" and their lyrics on this album were a bit too puberal.
-Also, their Signature Song "Fight for Your Right (To Party)" was actually meant as a tongue-in-cheek jab at the same "frat bro" culture they were accused of promoting, but most fans didn't get the joke.
-As a result, Licensed to Ill became an Old Shame to them, and their followup would be the more mature New Sound Album Paul's Boutique (1989).
-Nevertheless, Licensed to Ill is still a classic and regarded as a cornerstone in the history of hip-hop and pop music in general.
+The Beasties themselves, however, would endure a Creator Backlash regarding this album.
+They felt that they were overly pigeonholed as mindless "party music" as a result of the album, and would come to consider the album's lyrics as a bit too pubertal.
+Also, "Fight for Your Right (To Party)", which became a Signature Song of theirs, was actually meant as a tongue-in-cheek jab at the same "frat bro" culture they were accused of promoting, but most fans didn't get the joke.
+As a result, Licensed to Ill became an Old Shame to them, and their follow-up would be the more mature New Sound Album Paul's Boutique (1989).
+Nevertheless, Licensed to Ill is still a classic and regarded as a cornerstone in the history of hip-hop and popular music in general.

 - "Rhymin' & Stealin'" (4:08)